ewiger/picostack/README.md

 * has web-interface to manipulate execution of VMs (in a fashion motivated by OpenStack)
 * powered by *django* framework
-* allow mapping of network ports from guest system into the host system
+* allows mapping of network ports from guest system into the host system

 Note that picostack is conceived as a virtualization manager - not a cloud service provider' software, but a single server split of available resources.